benslack19/benslack19.github.io/_posts/2024-04-12-party-planning.md

     Total probability after accounting for all cases: 1.0000

 Awesome!
 It looks like we've successfully carried out the equation.
 But remember we've only done the first two groups.
-The next step is to add in the remaining group (co-worker's family) using the same process.
+The next step is to add in the remaining group (`co-worker's family`) using the same process.
 But the probability distribution of our new $Y$ variable is what we just calculated, which is now stored in  a dictionary `j_prob`.
-As I indicated above, there's really no requirement that the distribution be binomial, it just has to be discrete.
+As I indicated above, there's really no requirement that the distribution be binomial.
+It just has to be discrete.

 ```python